At your discretion, you may want to set this music to loop.

 There was a time for sweat, and there was a time for tears.
 I cried for long enough.

-Just enough that I can remember I'm still a person under all these masks.
+I'm starting to feel like a real person again, even under all these masks.

 Alright.
 Okay.
 No witnesses, we're in the middle of nowhere, nobody even saw this.